xuanngo2001/cust-live-deb/logs/md/master-main.md

   ```
 * >>>>>>>>> Running inst-std-internet-xtra-google-chrome.sh ...
   * After this operation, 638 kB of additional disk space will be used.
+  * After this operation, 308 kB of additional disk space will be used.
+  * After this operation, 7,409 kB of additional disk space will be used.
   * After this operation, 57.3 kB of additional disk space will be used.
   * After this operation, 182 MB of additional disk space will be used.
   * Install Google Chrome 57.0.2987.133 .